prebid/prebid.github.io/features/firstPartyData.md

 consent in certain regions.
 Prebid.js does **not** police the passing of user data as part of its GDPR or CCPA modules.

+{: .alert.alert-warning :}
+If you're using PBJS version 4.29 or before, replace the following in the example above: 'ortb' with 'fpd', 'site' with 'context' and 'site.ext.data' with 'context.data'.

 ### Supplying AdUnit-Specific Data

 If an attribute is specific to an AdUnit, it can be passed this way: